peterjpxie/posts/head_turn/md_post/post.md

 [dlib](https://github.com/davisking/dlib) is an open source C++ library for "making real world machine learning and data analysis applications" and it is known for the production ready face detection and recognition. `dlib` also provides Python interface but `face_recognition` wraps it up in a nicer one to help you download the model file automatically and group face landmarks into facial features like eyes, nose, mouth, chin etc.

+## Algorithm

+3. **Calculate Distances**: Implement a function to calculate the Euclidean distance between two points.
+Use this to find the distances from the points at the top of the right and left chin to the top of the nose.

+    Formula: `Distance = sqrt((x2 - x1)² + (y2 - y1)²)`

+4. **Compare Distances**: If the distance on one side is significantly larger than on the other, conclude that the head is turned towards the shorter distance.

 ## Setting Up the Environment

 Before you can detect the head turn, you'll need to have the necessary libraries installed.
 You'll need `dlib`, a toolkit for making real-world machine learning and data analysis applications, and `face_recognition`, a library that simplifies facial recognition processes.